 Named after Saint Lucy of Syracuse, St. Lucia is the only country in the world that has been named after a historical woman.
-The tear-shaped island in the West Indies in East Caribbean Sea is popular but less-visited than other Caribbean countries due to its relative remoteness.
-Yet together with its breathtaking scenery and crayon-colored surroundings, it’s only more of a reason to voyage to this Lesser Antilles destination.
+The tear-shaped island in the West Indies in the eastern Caribbean Sea is popular but less-visited than other Caribbean countries due to its relative remoteness.
+Yet together with its breathtaking scenery, crayon-colored surroundings and the luxury hotels in St. Lucia, it’s only more of a reason to voyage to this Lesser Antilles destination.

 Jade Mountain Resort

-The Jade Mountain Resort is not only outstanding for St. Lucia but it is one of the most unique tropical resorts in the world thanks to its brilliant and distinctive design.
+The Jade Mountain Resort is not only one of the most outstanding luxury hotels in St. Lucia, but it’s considered one of the most unique tropical resorts in the world thanks to its brilliant and distinctive design.
 The romantic hillside resort was designed by its owner and architect Nick Troubetzkoy – 15-foot ceilings and unmatched views of the Pitons, the most discernible landmark of St. Lucia, awe-inspiring infinity pool suites with rugged stone columns are only some of the features of this resort.
 The 29 suites or sanctuaries all have an outstanding feature – the fourth wall is absent, thus seamlessly highlighting the naturally exceptional surroundings, where Jade Mountain Resort is nestled in.

 The futuristic exterior that resembles brutalism architecture is immediately softened by the lush foliage surrounding the resort, and the vivid color accents in the interiors naturally resemble the bright accents you would find in the surrounding jungle thus not feeling misplaced.
 Each sanctuary is designed in a way that allows for utmost privacy while still letting you immerse yourself in the beautiful landscape.
-Therefore, it’s not surprising that many choose to rarely leave their luxurious suites at all – five-start views extending from the living area with an infinity pool… what more could you wish for?
+Therefore, it’s not surprising that many choose to rarely leave their luxurious suites at all – five-star views extending from the living area with an infinity pool.

 Viceroy Sugar Beach